 2. Ignoring the behavior

-This only works for temporary issues that you can live with, like your child acting out because he's very hungry.
-In that case, acknowledge non-judgmentally
+This works for temporary issues that you can live with.
+For instance, if your child is acting out because he's very hungry, you can address his

 This is also known as the parental tantrum.
 It is never an effective tactic in enforcing your expectations, except to the degree that is scares your child